 This course focuses on figure drawing using the models for both analytical processes of observation and invention.
-Student will develop their and Metaphor FA234 Students will develop the ability to think creatively and develop an authentic and unique personal vision.
+Student will develop their abilities to create meaningful composition, space, and movement both in class problems and in individual independent projects.
+Intensive investigations of composition will focus on the dynamic relationship between form (the figure) and content.
+Prerequisite: Drawing II ability to think creatively and develop an authentic and unique personal vision.
 Synthesizing and building on ideas introduced in previous courses, students will continue to deepen their engagement with the formal possibilities of black, white, and color media.
 Intensive investigations of concept and process will continue to focus on the dynamic relationship between form and content.
 Emphasis will be placed on composition, space, and movement both in class problems and individual independent projects.
 The class culminates with the creation of a personal body of work developed through independent research and in class critiques.
-Prerequisite: Drawing III